Trump aides weighed proposals to undermine Hong Kong’s dollar peg -Bloomberg | Business

 The proposal to strike against the Hong Kong dollar peg, possibly by limiting the ability of Hong Kong banks to buy U.S. dollars, was raised as part of broader discussions among advisers to Secretary of State Mike Pompeo, Bloomberg's report on Tuesday said.
 Undermining the peg was seen by some advisers as one way to hit back at China for its moves to whittle away at Hong Kong's political freedoms, the report said.

 Other administration members pushed back against the proposal, worrying that such a move would only hurt Hong Kong banks and the United States, not China, sources told Bloomberg.
-The idea also was not elevated to White House's senior levels, the report said.
-The report will increase speculation over the stability of the 36-year-old exchange rate peg.
+The idea also was not elevated to White House senior levels, the report said.
+The report will increase speculation over the stability of the 37-year-old exchange rate peg.